Rail dig may have found London's lost "Black Death" graves

 The cemetery find could be the second significant medieval discovery in England recently, after archaeologists confirmed last month they had discovered the remains of King Richard III, who died in battle in 1485, under a car park in central England.

-Building works for Crossrail, a new railway link under central London and Europe’s largest infrastructure project, have already uncovered skeletons from more than 300 burials at a cemetery near the site of London’s notorious psychiatric Bedlam Hospital in the heart of the city of London.
-(Reporting by Michael Holden; Editing by Alistair Lyon)
+Building works for Crossrail, a new railway link under central London and Europe’s largest infrastructure project, have already uncovered skeletons from more than 300 burials at a cemetery near the site of the notorious Bedlam Hospital for the mentally ill in the heart of the city of London.
+(Reporting by Michael Holden)